keen/keen-tracking.js/README.md

 ## Custom builds

-Run the following commands to get this dev project set up locally:
+Run the following commands to install and build this project:

 ```ssh
 # Clone the repo